Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Put this towards replacing all the diet cokes Nick drank out of your fridge.

-Oh, I bring my own, actually.
+Oh, I bring my own actually.

-That's that's the He comes on my streams as well.
+It comes on my streams as well.

 No, I love the idea they think I just get endless free diet.